- Subscribing Memberships (Previously Science News subscriptions)

 What is the difference between a membership fee and a donation?

-Your membership fee includes 26 issues of Science News in your choice of format, unlimited access to premium content and Science News archives online at ScienceNews.org, and regular newsletters and updates so you can measure your investment and see the results of your support.
+Your membership fee includes an annual subscription to Science News in your choice of format, unlimited access to premium content and Science News archives online at ScienceNews.org, and regular newsletters and updates so you can measure your investment and see the results of your support.
 Since membership fees are payments for goods and services rendered, they are not tax deductible.

 A donation to the Society for Science & the Public is any money given above and beyond your membership fee, or any money given outside of membership fees.
 Donations not only help to support Science News, but also our youth publication Science News for Students, our student resources, and promotion of our educational competitions.
 As a 501(c)(3) organization, all donations made to the Society for Science &the Public are tax deductible to the fullest extent of the law.